Klorator/aquaras/README.md

 observations/compounds into groups randomly.
 Can create multiple series and write to excel file (not default).

+## TPA tools

+Created the function `ras.TPA_calcFromIntensity()` which calculates TPA from the intensity columns.
+It uses the raw output file from MaxQuant.

+A few more functions, mainly `ras.TPAer` for calculating averages and standard deviation of TPA columns.

 ## Planned features

 ##### Plotting of graphs